barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 It seems better to just not answer anything at all.

-> After the meal, Paichang led the monks to the foot of a rock on the far side of the mountain.
-And there, with his staff, he poked out the body of a dead fox.
-He then performed the ceremony of cremation.

-Ritual and liturgy, is that the answer?

 ## A read about the ritual

+Ritual and liturgy, is that the answer to the question?

 > Hearing this, the old man immediately was enlightened.
 Making his bows he said, "I am released from the body of a fox.
 The body is on the other side of this mountain.
 I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."